format_list_bulleted Topic Overview

 The Purchase Services page provides the recommended purchasing method and related guidance for:

-• Professional services, performed by an independent contractor or consultant, including the following:
+• Professional services, performed by an independent contractor or consultant, include the following:

 • Temporary staffing services